aiyanajade/trend-driven-retail-demand-allocation-analysis/README.md

 This project combines Google Trends demand signals with apparel sales data to investigate whether observed sales patterns reflect true demand changes or demand–supply misalignment.

-Using Excel and SQL, a structured analytical framework was built to:
+Using Excel and SQL, this project develops a structured analytical framework to:

 - Compare demand and sales behavior at a weekly trend level
 - Measure persistence of demand–sales gaps